Traveling, events, people: Korea

-I posted some photos here and a few more random pics below.
 The first gig of the tour in Busan was my personal favorite in Korea.
 Not necessarily because it was the best one but because of the lovely relaxed day we had before the show and because of the really nice venue with good view for everyone.

 We didn’t stay over night in Busan but instead took a bus back to Seoul during the night.
 Lasher had booked us (and a big group of Korean fans) a really comfortable bus so we could rest a bit and spent the next day in Seoul before the next and most important show of the tour.
 The venue was huge.
 I had a seat far away but really enjoyed the show, the atmosphere was absolutely fantastic.
-I posted a few videos here, check them out if you haven’t seen them yet.

 We had a day off on Saturday so we could walk around in Gangnam area, have some Korean barbecue and watch the live chat Mika did on a Korean web site.
 Again, thanks to Lasher we could watch the chat in an extremely luxurious conference space with a city view and a big screen.
 So much fun!
 I love these long live chats and radio and TV interviews from Asia and especially hearing Mika speaking English again.